-Dublin Decoded is a small walking tour company based solely in Dublin.
-They don’t host regular, scheduled public tours, preferring to keep things small, always avoiding routine, and never working off a script.
+Dublin Decoded Walking Tours in Dublin City is a small walking tour company based solely in County Dublin.
+They do not host regular, scheduled public tours but prefer to keep tours small and intimate.
+The tours avoid routine and never working off a script.

-They generally offer a choice of 8-10 routes around the city.
-In addition there are Fine Art tours of the National Gallery of Ireland, at Merrion Square.
-These tours include a symbol-reading workshop called “How to Read a Painting”.
+They generally offer a choice of 8 to 10 routes around Dublin City.
+In addition, there are Fine Art tours of the National Gallery of Ireland, at Merrion Square.
+These tours include a symbol reading workshop called 'How to Read a Painting'.

-The tours focus on history, the emphasis on the visual, like fine art, architecture, design, town planning and the centuries of changes to the street-scape.
-The firm often use maps on their tours.
-These tours can resemble a treasure-hunt, seeking out visual information from inscriptions or marks on buildings, to small fragments in the street or buildings.
+The tours focus on history with the emphasis on the visual, like fine art, architecture, design, town planning and the centuries of changes to the streetscape.
+The company often use maps on their tours.
+These tours can resemble a treasure hunt, seeking out visual information from inscriptions or marks on buildings, to small fragments in the street or buildings.

-Dublin Decoded and its chief guide Arran Henderson have designed the Dublin architectural walking tours for the Irish Georgian Society.
+Dublin Decoded Walking Tours and its primary guide Arran Henderson, have designed the Dublin architectural walking tours for the Irish Georgian Society.
 They have also collaborated with the Royal Hibernian Academy and National Gallery of Ireland on various bespoke events.